Maple-C/hello-world/README.md

-This is a README.md file for my CS class.
+This is a README.md file for the CS assigment with Github.